• Skip to primary navigation

 Ways to use lemon vinaigrette

-Lemon vinaigrette is extremely versatile and can be used in more than just salad!
-Of course salad is what I used it on most but there are plenty of other uses as well.
+Vinaigrette dressings are extremely versatile and can be used for more than just salad!
 Here are some of my favorite ways to use this lemon vinaigrette recipe:

 • On this kale salad (my favorite!) with crushed nuts, parmesan, and dried cranberries